The Hardanger Fiddle Association of America presents

 4:00 - 5:00 pm Central – Beginning/Intermediate Hardingfele - Loretta Kelley

-5:00 - 5:30 pm Central – “Till next time” - led by Karin Code
+5:00 - 5:30 pm Central – “Afterglow - led by Karin Code

 Our teachers and Zoom administrators are knowledgeable about the Zoom teaching environment, and they work closely together to ensure the best possible learning experience.

 Special Session: Play, Dance, Sing! with Sigrid Kjetilsdotter Jore and Maija Lindaas.
 A dive into the living tradition of Norwegian folk culture in all its aspects!
-Details TBA!
+Details TBA.

 Special Session: "Hardanger fiddle tunes on the regular fiddle" with Gard Nergaard.
 This workshop will feature Hardanger fiddle tunes played on the normal violin, tunes from the area on the “border” where the two fiddle traditions meet.
 This will be a great opportunity for those who don't have a Hardanger fiddle yet but still would like to explore the music for the Norwegian national instrument.
 The tunes will be in ADAE tuning (almost like usual, but with the lowest string tuned one whole step up, to A).
 If you only have a Hardanger fiddle, you can tune down to play along using A=440 as the tuning pitch for your kvart or A-string.
 This is also a good chance for dancers and musicians on other instruments to learn more about Norwegian folk music traditions.